I have previously written posts about Sarine Technologies Ltd:

 - “…rough diamond prices had increased overall for most of 2014, out of sync with polished diamond prices market trends…”

 - “.. the end-of-month March sight [held by DeBeers] saw an almost unprecedented refusal in excess of 30%, showing distinct sight-holder realization that at current rough (and polished) diamond price levels there is an inherent inability to create sustainable profitability.
 Purchases were limited to minimal quantities necessary.”

 A recent article pointed that the company’s recurring issues consist of margin compression and credit crunch faced by the manufacturing midstream. (read here) Both manufacturing and the retail diamond trade were down in March and April.

 Nevertheless, the JCK Las Vegas generated a high degree of interest for Sarine Products.
 And De Beers lowered prices (for selected rough diamond buyers) and buyers bought more stones.

 Sarine is optimistic about its future prospect and stated that they are witnessing indications of a gradual return to normal in the industry (after JCK 2015 ), and they hope that this trend will continue. (read here)

-Synthetic diamonds can never replace that role (especially in the jewelry industry).
-I believe that the price of real diamond will probably not be affected much, but price of synthetic diamonds (with increased availability) will drop.
+Synthetic diamonds can never replace that role (especially in the jewellery industry).
+I believe that the price of the real diamond will probably not be affected much, but the price of synthetic diamonds (with increased availability) will drop.